ospfranco/ospfranco.github.io/_posts/2021-02-24-how-to-create-a-javascript-jsi-module.md

 });
 ```

-And that's it, you now have a JSI module, let me know if you have any problems, you can check this exact [implementation](https://github.com/ospfranco/react-native-jsi-template).
+## Conclussion

+The code is on [github](https://github.com/ospfranco/react-native-jsi-template) if you want to explore it on your own.

-Many many thanks to [Takuya](https://twitter.com/inkdrop_app) for creating his [base64 implementation](https://github.com/craftzdog/react-native-quick-base64) (I basically copied and pasted a lot of his code), you might also want to check [this implementation](https://github.com/react-native-async-storage/async-storage/issues/291) by [Jarred Sumner](https://twitter.com/jarredsumner), which also contains a lot usage about the JSI methods (looking at that taught me how to cast JS numbers to/from JSIValues).
+Many thanks to [Takuya](https://twitter.com/inkdrop_app) for creating his [base64 implementation](https://github.com/craftzdog/react-native-quick-base64) (I basically copied and pasted a lot of his code)

+You also want to check [this sample](https://github.com/react-native-async-storage/async-storage/issues/291) by [Jarred Sumner](https://twitter.com/jarredsumner), which also contains a lot usage about the JSI methods (looking at that taught me how to cast JS numbers to/from JSIValues).
-**UPDATE**

-I have taken all the info here and created a new [SQLite react-native library](https://github.com/ospfranco/react-native-quick-sqlite), check it out to learn how to do Android bindings and a lot of other neat things! leave it a star too please!
+I created a new [SQLite react-native library](https://github.com/ospfranco/react-native-quick-sqlite), check it out to learn how to do Android bindings and a lot of other neat things! leave it a star too please!